Tromodolo/Multicore-Emulator/README.md

 If you want to run this project, simply clone it and build it using `dotnet build`

 # Implemented Mappers
 - NROM (0)
 - MMC1 (1)
 - UxROM (2)
 - CNROM (3)
 - MMC3 (4)

+# Controls
+- WASD for D-Pad
+- J = A
+- K = B
+- Enter = Start
+- Right Shift = Select
+- Also has Controller Support

 # Known Problems
 - Certain games in Mapper 3 (CNROM) fail to start or render properly.
 Unsure why